alyjak/spacelyjak/bidness/mvp1.rst

      Not mature technology, no existing product here.
 At state of the art for computer vision technology.

-I am going to try machine learning to start, because that is the most promising.
+* Have users manually enter information

+I am going to rely on manual entry to start, then hopefully get a machine learning video app together at some point.
 I'll call the application :term:`surveyor` for now.

 .. glossary::